QuantEcon/lecture-source-py/source/rst/hs_recursive_models.rst

 ===================

-This lecture presents  a class of  linear-quadratic-Gaussian models of general economic equilibrium designed by Lars Peter Hansen and Thomas J. Sargent :cite:`HS2013`
+This lecture presents  a class of  linear-quadratic-Gaussian models of general economic equilibrium designed by Lars Peter Hansen and Thomas J. Sargent :cite:`HS2013`.

-The class of models is implemented in a Python class DLE that is part of  quantecon
+The class of models is implemented in a Python class DLE that is part of  quantecon.

 Subsequent lectures   use the DLE class to implement various instances that have appeared in the economics literature